 Starting from the parking lot we continue on the path marked north.
 We pass close to the Corna di Fenere rock-climbing wall and arrive at a junction of paths: on the right the Sentiero dei Contrabbandieri (salt trail) that we will use on the way back up, on the left the path to Prato della Fame goes down and straight ahead continues our itinerary.
 In short we reach the beginning of the Sasse Aided path at the Dosso della Madonnina (20 'from the parking lot).

-Crossing the bridge we go up an easy vertical wall with metal frames.
-We continue going up a couple of rocky leaps and following a stretch of path characterized by ups and downs that are not difficult but slippery.
-Attention to two aided descents where it is necessary to disarampicare separated by a not difficult traverse with dry rock.
+Crossed the bridge we go up an easy vertical wall with metal frames.
+We continue going up a couple of rocky leaps and following a stretch of path characterized by go up and down not difficult but slipery.
+Pay attention to two descending aided sections where it is necessary to downclimb with a traverse not difficult with dry rocks.
 We continue on the not difficult path and we are at the final stretch of the path where with a passage on trunks we pass through a landslide gully.
 We end the path near a white sign indicating the beginning of the Sasso Aided path for those starting from Baitoni (1h 30 'from the start - 1h 50' total).

 The Sasse Aided path is an excellent itinerary to approach this type of aided itineraries.
 The airy is generally contained as are the technical difficulties.
 It can be covered in both directions and it is advisable to follow it avoiding periods after heavy rains, as it is often done on slippery soil.
 The low-altitude route is practically open all year round.